 Cognitive problems in adults can result from traumatic brain injury (TBI), concussion, stroke, cancer, and illnesses such as multiple sclerosis and Parkinson’s.
 People living with long-haul Covid-19 may also experience difficulties with cognition.
 Cognitive communication therapy can address problems with memory, attention, problem-solving, and organization, as well as issues with social interactions and self-awareness.
 I help clients get back to safely participating in important activities, whether it’s taking care of basic needs or returning to work or school.

 A voice disorder is often the result of a chronic pattern of behavior that deteriorates voice quality and vigor.
 I can help reduce this behaviour and rehabilitate the vocal mechanism, and voice usage.
 Frequent problems requiring treatment are: voice hoarseness, vocal nodules, vocal cord swelling, hypernasality, and weak voice.

-I also work with occupational voice users (anyone whose voice is essential to their work) such as teachers, lawyers, salespeople who are at greater risk for developing voice disorders, or those who want to develop a more professional sounding voice.
+I also work with occupational voice users (anyone whose voice is essential to their work) such as teachers, lawyers, salespeople who are at greater risk for developing voice disorders, those who want to develop a more professional sounding voice, or decrease vocal fatigue.

 Return to Work

 If you have been in an accident and have an accepted claim with ICBC or WorkSafe BC, I can support your recovery in speech, language, cognitive-communication, and/or voice.
 I work with your concerns around your roles/responsibilities at work to help with the successful transition back to employment.